 It features a complete solar system, a custom, space-saving, slide-out bed, a full shower in the rear, a slide-out composting toilet, a gas heater, a fireplace, water tanks, a pump system, and more… Offered for $48,000.
 What do you think?

 It features two lofts that you can actually stand in with adjoining catwalk, mini split AC, washer dryer combo unit, custom cabinets, full-size bath tub, and more.
 It sells for about $88,000 depending on options.

-These are two tiny houses on wheels joined together permanently to make one big tiny house!
+These are two tiny houses on wheels joined together to make one (larger) tiny house!
 Well, technically, they’re semi-permanently attached.
 The design allows for detachment, but it looks permanent, doesn’t it?

 This is pretty cool because I’ve never really seen it done before, although I would probably prefer to keep the units separate but adjoined by a deck instead, kind of like this one (also built by Molecule Tiny Homes).
 How about you?
 What do you think of this design idea?

 This is the Brighton 8′ 6″ x 24′ THOW by Molecule Tiny Homes for sale in Santa Cruz, California.

 Built on a gooseneck trailer, this bright yellow beauty includes a shed-style roof, tons of windows and two loft bedrooms, including the one you can stand in.
 There’s also a living room, bathroom with flush toilet, and well-stocked kitchen.